 Access Control System

-From homes to factories and offices of any size, our intrusion systems meet the most rigorous international standards and include the most advanced security technology.
+From homes to factories and offices of any size, our access control/intrusion systems meet the most rigorous international standards and include the most advanced security technology.
 Typical products and systems includes access control readers, this includes; card, card and keypad, biometric, Card and Biometric, Iris/Face recognition Readers.
 Intrusion detectors/alarms, transmission equipment plus Local Security Network (LSN-Bus) equipment.
 We help organisations make sure they are not leaving themselves exposed to unnecessary and excessive business risk as well as the inevitable financial pitfalls by ensuring who have access and when to their premises.

 Access Control System Operation

 - something you have, such as an access badge or passcard,

 - something you are, typically a biometric input.

 Access Control Door Wiring